Create a new scan (full configuration)

 Upload recording

 Upload one or more DAST.CONFIG traffic files.
-For details of how to record these, see the options described in Recording traffic.
-For web APIs the best option is usually the AppScan Traffic Recorder.
+For details of how to record these, see Recording traffic.
+For web APIs the best option is usually the HCL AppScan Traffic Recorder.

 File settings

 If the requests in your traffic file must be sent in the specific order you recorded them, activate Multistep.
-This method will significantly increase the duration of the scan, so use only if needed.
+This method significantly increases the duration of the scan, so use only if needed.
 To understand the difference between Multistep and regular Explore with guidance, refer to Explore with guidance.

 • For each uploaded recording, click on the filename and toggle the Activate Multi-step option to On.